-New Hampshire Listens is a civic engagement initiative of the Carsey School of Public Policy at the University of New Hampshire.
-In the same way that we need the physical infrastructure of roads, bridges, and buildings, we need to build, strengthen, and sustain civic infrastructure to support a sustainable democracy.
-Our mission is to help New Hampshire residents talk and work together to create communities that work for everyone.
-We design for virtual and in-person gatherings.
+New Hampshire Listens is a community engagement initiative of the Carsey School of Public Policy at the University of New Hampshire.
+In the same way that we need the physical infrastructure of roads and bridges, we need infrastructure in our communities to support and sustain democracy.
+Our team believes that change comes from all directions, and it happens through many different means of engagement in our communities.

 We have worked with people in New Hampshire communities for over a decade to strengthen local, regional, and state efforts to improve public life.
 We are built on earlier work by cofounders Bruce Mallory and Michele Holt-Shannon, including community-based dialogue and engagement in Portsmouth leading to the creation of Portsmouth Listens in 1999.
 Since 2010, we worked at the local and state level to support respectful conversations of complex issues affecting New Hampshire residents’ everyday lives.
 Our work supports community-led action and change.
 We are a long-term anchor partner with Everyday Democracy.

 We design thoughtful gatherings, meetings, and coalitions with state and local partners to achieve authentic engagement and more equitable decision making.